It sounds like we are stating the obvious, but surely outdoor furniture should be designed and built to stay outdoors, right?

 Divona has launched a new range this year that combines the low maintenance of an aluminium frame with the robustness & high performance of Sunbrella fabrics together with the highest quality outdoor foam.
 This range of outdoor couches is easy to clean and maintain and looks awesome.

 We hope you found this article helpful.
-If you are ready to start building your wish list of products, then be sure to check out our range of outdoor furniture.
+If you are ready to start building your wish list of products, then be sure to check out Kimberley James's range of outdoor furniture.

 House of Home is an online marketplace.
 We bring together retailers from across Australia and let you search 80,000 plus products in one location.
 There’s no place like it.